tari-labs/tari-university/src/cryptography/scriptless-scripts/introduction-to-scriptless-scripts.md

 ## Simultaneous Scriptless Scripts

+### Preimages

 The execution of separate transactions in an atomic fashion is achieved through preimages.
 If two transactions require the preimage to the same hash, once one is executed, the preimage is exposed so that the other one can be too.
-Atomic Swaps and Lightning channels use this construction. [[4]](https://www.youtube.com/watch?v=0mVOq1jaR1U&feature=youtu.be&t=39m20)
+Atomic Swaps and Lightning channels use this construction. [[4]]

-#### The Difference
+### Difference of Two Schnorr Signatures

-If we consider the difference of two Schnorr signatures.
+If we consider the difference of two Schnorr signatures:

 $$
 d=s-s'=k-k'+ex-e'x'